A lot of people think I saved up a huge sum of money before I started travelling.

-For someone as impatient as me that can sometimes be a bit frustrating but, as I’ve now spent over two and a half years travelling in this way, I’ve come to realise that there isn’t any rush.
+For someone as impatient as me that can sometimes be a bit frustrating but, as I spent 3 years travelling in this way, I’ve come to realise that there isn’t any rush.
 I’m not worried about how many countries I have or haven’t been to.

 It’s really not a competition.